LLNL/RAJAPerf/README.md

 interact with the performance Suite machinery in the same way:

 1. Initialize the `KernelBase` class object with `KernelID` and `RunParams` object passed to the FOO class constructor.
-2. Set the default size, and default run repetition count in the FOO class constructor.
-Then, set kernel run information, problem size, iterations per rep, kernels per rep, bytes per rep, FLOPs per rep, the RAJA features used by the kernel, and kernel variants defined (i.e., implemented) by calling the corresponding members in the `KernelBase`` class, also in the constructor.
+2. In the class constructor, define kernel information.
+This includes: default problem size, default run repetition count, target problem size, iterations per rep, kernels per rep, bytes per rep, FLOPs per rep, the RAJA features used by the kernel, and kernel variants defined (i.e., implemented) by calling the appropriate members in the `KernelBase`` class, also in the constructor.
 See the *.cpp file for any existing kernel in the suite for examples of how to do this..
 3. Implement data allocation and initialization operations for each kernel variant in the `setUp` method.
 4. Compute the checksum for each variant in the `updateChecksum` method.
 5. Deallocate and reset any data that will be allocated and/or initialized in subsequent kernel executions in the `tearDown` method.